 Across both undergraduate and graduate programs, the Conservatory of Music offers a distinctive, comprehensive education that will prepare students for the challenges and rewards of a career in music.

 The classical program in the Conservatory of Music at Purchase College brings together an extraordinary resident faculty and exemplary facilities in an ideal setting for the training and nurturing of talented young classical musicians, enabling each to find their own unique musical voice.
-The curriculum of both the undergraduate and graduate program is based on a commitment to excellence that makes the classical program in the Conservatory of Music one of the fastest growing, most exciting programs in the country.
+The curriculum of both the undergraduate and graduate program is based on a commitment to excellence that makes the classical program in the Conservatory of Music one of the most exciting programs in the country.

 The instrumental performance program is built upon substantial performance opportunities, including solo, chamber, and orchestral performance.
 The areas of concentration are strings, harp, piano, brass, percussion, woodwinds, and classical guitar.
 In the voice/opera performance program, our award-winning opera program stages two full productions each year.
 In the composition (classical) program, works by student composers are performed and recorded regularly, enabling individuals and groups to create significant portfolios of original repertoire.